twowaits/SDE-Interview-Questions/Facebook/README.md

 - Given a square matrix, turn it by 90 degrees in anti-clockwise direction without using any extra space.
 - Find the largest rectangular area possible in a given histogram where the largest rectangle can be made of a number of contiguous bars.
 For simplicity, assume that all bars have same width and the width is 1 unit.
 - Given that integers are read from a data stream.
 Find median of elements read so for in efficient way.
 For simplicity assume there are no duplicates.
+- Flatten a multilevel linked list and optimized it.

 <i><u name="dbms">DBMS</u></i>